![]() |

 INTRODUCTION

-This expedition, running in February 2013 will be based in the remote Puna de Atacama of Argentina.
-This is an area of the Andes we know well, having run many successful trips in the past twenty years, including several previous successful trips to Ojos del Salado from both the Chilean and Argentine sides, most recently in December 2011.
-The Puna de Atacama is a great area for seeing wildlife - on our November 2011 trip we saw many condors, vicuñas, guanacos, an armadillo and even had a great view of a puma.
-On our trek in to Ojos del Salado in 2013 we will walk past a cliff where ten or twenty condors regularly nest.
+This expedition, running over Christmas and New Year 2021-22, will be based in the Puna de Atacama of Argentina.
+This is an area of the Andes we know very well, having run many successful trips in the past twenty years, including six successful trips to Ojos del Salado 6893m from both the Chilean and Argentine sides.
+The Puna de Atacama is a great area for seeing wildlife - on recent trips we have seen many condors, vicuñas, guanacos, an armadillo and even had a great view of a puma a few years ago.
+On our trek in to Ojos del Salado in 2021 we will walk past a cliff where ten or twenty condors regularly nest.

 The expedition will fly out to the provincial capital city of Catamarca then move on to the small town of Fiambala, a sleepy place in an oasis of vineyards just a few hours drive from the mountains.
 After an initial acclimatisation phase of three days walking at about 3500-4500m in the Valle de Chaschuil above Fiambala we will begin our trek into the high mountains.

 Most of the peaks in this part of the Andes involve no technical climbing although there is a steep snowfield on the summit day of Ojos del Salado for which an ice-axe and crampons are usually necessary.
-The ascents on this expedition are suitable for strong hillwalkers, though previous expedition or winter experience is preferred due to the demanding weather and camping conditions.
+The ascents on this expedition are suitable for strong hillwalkers with some winter experience, previous expedition experience is preferred as well due to the demanding weather and camping conditions.
 Please call or email if you have any questions about this trips suitability for you.

 THE PUNA DE ATACAMA